Sole Legal Custody in Utah: When Courts Grant It Dustin February 19, 2026

 2

-Text messages alone are rarely enough.
+Text messages alone may not be enough.
 Courts often rely on credible records, consistent timelines, and third-party documentation when available.

 3